 The Brown University Division of Advancement seeks qualified applicants for the position of Research Analyst.
-There are two positions available, applicants will be considered for both positions.

 The Research Analyst produces highly customized and professionally written research reports based upon synthesizing and evaluating information gleaned from in-depth research and financial analysis.
 Using proprietary financial forecasting and inclination models, the Research Analyst assesses and rates the ability and propensity of individuals, corporations and foundations to make philanthropic contributions to and serve in volunteer capacities for Brown University.
 Additionally, the Research Analyst is responsible for the proactive assessment, coding and ongoing tracking of all major and principal gift prospects for the Development Office, providing high-level background research, demographic analysis, trending and financial forecasting.

 The position employs advanced research data collection methods utilizing a wide range of sources, including complex web queries, vendor subscriptions (Blackbaud, EverTrue, WealthEngine, Capital IQ, etc), social media data, alert services, archival libraries and print publications, internal databases and records, financial documents, market surveys, etc. In this capacity, the analyst works collaboratively with and as liaisons to senior Development unit managers and major and principal gifts fundraisers to help meet overall fundraising goals, particularly those focused on identifying potential prospects, evaluating relationships and engagement opportunities and developing appropriate cultivation and solicitation strategies for alumni, parents and friends that maximize their giving to and engagement with the University.

 Activities of the Research Analysts are focused on the Universityâ™s highest level prospective donors capable of making major gifts of $100,000 and above, with specialized and increased attention on principal gift prospects that have the capacity to give $5 million or more.